Do I need permit coverage for my construction project?

 You must file a NOT within 14 days of final stabilization of the site, or when you are no longer the operator of the site.
 If a construction permit expires without being renewed, it will be terminated by the Department.

-Can I apply for coverage of Indian Country Lands?
+Can I apply for coverage in Indian Country Lands?

 No. States do not have permitting authority on Indian Country Lands for the NPDES CGP.
 If the project site is in Indian Country Lands, the operator must apply with EPA using EPA’s Central Data Exchange (CDX).